8 Strategies That Will Help You Recruit Strong Salespeople

 Be clear and concise when writing a job description.
 Make sure the expectations are clear and attainable.
 If you oversell how good the job is, you’ll probably attract a lot of candidates, but you’ll lose your new hires down the line.
 Be honest in your assessment of the job description.
 Identify which skills and experience are mandatory for the position, which will weed out applicants who aren’t fit for the job.

 Now that you’ve defined your sales position, where is the best place to post it to find that superstar salesperson?
 Anywhere!
 Everywhere!
 You can find excellent talent through social media, newspapers, job fairs, online recruiters, and other outlets.
-To find that ideal salesperson, you’ll want to leave no stone unturned.
+You’ll want to leave no stone unturned to find that ideal salesperson.
 Enlist the help of recruiters who can save you time and energy by finding the right candidates for you.
 Find recruiters who specialize in your industry.
-They will have the experience and connections needed to locate the kind of talent you‘re looking for.
+They will have the experience and connections to locate the talent you‘re looking for.

 A great way to find potential candidates is through word of mouth.
 If your salespeople are happy, rest assured that they will tell others about how great it is to work for your company.
-An incentive you can use for your current employees is a finder’s fee of $1,000 – $5,000 for bringing new talent to you.
+An incentive you can use for your current employees is a $1,000 – $5,000 finder’s fee for bringing new talent to you.

 If you’re interviewing someone with five years of sales experience in manufacturing for a position selling software technology, you might be wasting your time.
 Interviewing can be a tedious and stressful process, so make sure you’re talking to the right candidates.
 Weed out those unqualified for the position ahead of time.